-Ancient Egyptian art was a practical and necessary part of the lives of ancient Egyptians; it wasn't for pleasure or beauty.
-They carved and painted tomb walls with religious images and texts to bless the dead on their journeys through the afterlife.
+Ancient Egyptian art was a practical and necessary part of the lives of ancient Egyptians; it wasn’t just for pleasure or beauty – though it certainly can be considered very beautiful.
+They carved and painted tomb walls with religious images and texts to bless the dead on their journey to the afterlife.

-Still, you can tell a lot about ancient Egyptian history by deciphering their art...
+Still, you can tell a lot about ancient Egyptian history by deciphering its art…

-Some of the most important historical and medical records are found on Egyptian Papyrus Art.
-Ancient Egyptian writing, especially hieroglyphics, was a form of art.
-The glyphs are little pictures of things such as snakes, water, vultures and women.
+The glyphs are little images of things such as snakes, water, vultures and women.
 Their combinations and directions had different meanings and they were a major part of wall reliefs – explaining stories and relaying incantations.

-Ancient Egyptian Pottery is another archaeological goldmine as it helped us put many pieces of our history together - it was an art form with so many important uses.
+Ancient Egyptian pottery is another archeological goldmine that helped us put many pieces of ancient Egyptian history together – it was an art form with many important uses.

-The large art compositions were organized into registers (or parts).
+The large ancient Egyptian art compositions were organized into registers (or parts).
 Each register would have its own base line which represents the floor or ground.

 Then you have larger scenes and figures that are usually placed on the ends of the walls and can take up several registers.